There are two important features that we require from a branching model: simplicity and release composition.

 git checkout mastergit pullgit checkout -b release/1.2.0

-Next, we want to rebase each feature branch onto the release branch so that it's new base commit is the most recent commit from the release branch.
+Next, we want to merge each feature branch onto the release branch so that it's new base commit is the most recent commit from the release branch.

 Lastly, we need to push our release branch to origin.